 While value-based payment models offer a great opportunity for FQHC to innovate and address the holistic needs of their patients – the lack of technology, data, and insights are big barriers to success.
 Often health centers don’t have the capabilities to gather the holistic needs of their patient populations, tools to support those needs, and insights into where their patients are getting the care, which limits their ability to influence the total cost of care.

 Here is a list of 5 technology capabilities that can help FQHCs make their mark in alternate payment models –

 Universal patient record

-The record contains a longitudinal view that captures the complete history and story of the patient, and enables your providers to act upon that information.
-Access to universal patient record is particularly important for patients with chronic conditions.
-With comprehensive longitudinal view of the patient’s journey, the FQHC providers can quickly access important clinical data to help manage chronic conditions and easily schedule follow-up appointments to address any potential gaps in care.
+The record contains a longitudinal view that captures the complete history and story of the patient and enables your providers to act upon that information.
+Access to universal patient records is particularly important for patients with chronic conditions.
+With a comprehensive longitudinal view of the patient’s journey, the FQHC providers can quickly access important clinical data to help manage chronic conditions and easily schedule follow-up appointments to address any potential gaps in care.

 Integrated care management

 FQHCs want to provide whole-person care, and they want to enhance their services — everything from behavioral health to managing chronic diseases, such as diabetes and heart disease, which are very high in the communities they serve.
 However often they lack the tools to connect with patients outside the visits.